ppebb/ppebboard/README.md

         },
         icon_highlight = "PpebboardIcon", -- These options will highlight every item, unless set inside of the item.
-All optional text_highlight = "PpebboardText", -- Can be set to DashboardCenter if your colorscheme supports dashboard-nvim shortcut_highlight = "PpebboardShortcut" -- Can be set to DashboardShortCut if your colorscheme supports dashboard-nvim spacing = true, -- Should each item have an empty line between them },
+All optional text_highlight = "PpebboardText", -- Can be set to DashboardCenter if your colorscheme supports dashboard-nvim shortcut_highlight = "PpebboardShortcut", -- Can be set to DashboardShortCut if your colorscheme supports dashboard-nvim spacing = true, -- Should each item have an empty line between them },
     footer = {